namitmi/Wishtime/README.md

 ✨ Wish Time
 Catch magical moments when time aligns perfectly
 Never miss 11:11, 12:12, or any special time moment again!

-🚀 Try Wish Time Now | 📱 Mobile Demo | ⭐ Star on GitHub
+🚀 Try Wish Time Now | ⭐ Star on GitHub

 🌟 What is Wish Time?
 Wish Time is a beautiful web application that tracks those special moments when time digits align perfectly - like 11:11, 12:12, 01:01, and more.
 These moments are considered magical for making wishes across cultures worldwide.